SalomePlatform/yacs/doc/principes.rst

 When this type of node is an internal node in a loop, the execution context is reinitialised for each iteration of the loop.

+This type of node is executed in the YACS process.
+It can not be executed in remote processes.

+To create this type of node from the GUI see :ref:`inline_script`.

 .. _functionnode:

 Python function inline node